PixelSenseiAvi/ML/README.md

 # ML

 # Linear Regression
 This technique is used to predict the real valued output or near-real valued output, on a given data set.
-In this technique we analyze the trend in the given data set and predict the values accordingly.
+In this technique the trend is analysed in prior data set and predict the values accordingly.

 [![Linear-Regression](http://www.biostathandbook.com/pix/regressionlollipop.gif)](#features)